jeanarose/team-profile-generator/README.md

 SOFTWARE.

 ## Tests
+Interested in testing Team Profile Generator?
+Delete the output folder and run node app.js again.
+Check to see that an output folder was created.
 ---

 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.